hackmad/advent-of-code-2021/puzzles/day12.md

 The slightly larger example above now has `103` paths through it, and the even larger example now has `3509` paths through it.

-Given these new rules, __how many paths through this cave system are there?__
+Given these new rules, **how many paths through this cave system are there?**

-Your puzzle answer was `131254`.
+Your puzzle answer was `83475`.